Behind the scenes during the winter at Nuffield Place

 Conservation in Action

-This year we have two new conservation assistants, Joe and Cat, who will be working to look after the house and its collection.
+Our conservation assistants will be working to look after the house and its collection.
 Objects and their condition are checked on the inventory, with textiles such as napkins, tablecloths and blankets looked over as well.
 The inventory allows us to see how the conditions of objects develop, so we can work towards a better plan of action.

 Lady Nuffield's Wolseley Eight